shawnmssu/terraform-provider/website/docs/r/lb_attachment.html.markdown

 * `load_balancer_id` - (Required) The ID of load balancer instance.
 * `listener_id` - (Required) The ID of listener servers.
+* `server_ids` - (Required) The ID of backend servers.
-* `resource_type` - (Required) The types of backend servers, possible values are: "instance" as Elastic computing host, "UPM" as physical sever, "UDHost" as dedicated server, "UDocker" as docker host.
+* `server_type` - (Optional) The types of backend servers, possible values are: "instance" as computing host, "UPM" as physical sever, "UDHost" as dedicated server, "UDocker" as docker host.
-* `resource_id` - (Required) The ID of backend servers.
-* `port` - (Optional) Port opened on the backend server to receive requests, range [from 1 to 65535], and default is 80.
+* `port` - (Optional) Port opened on the backend server to receive requests, range from 1 to 65535, and default is 80.

-## Attributes Reference

-In addition to all arguments above, the following attributes are exported:

-* `private_ip` - The private ip address for backend servers.
-* `status` - The status of backend servers.
-Possible values are: "normalRunning", "exceptionRunning".
+* `enabled` - (Optional) The switch of the backend servers, possible values are: 0 as disabled, 1 as enabled, and default is 1.